-All claim decisions by the Insurer are referred to the Trustee of Australian Retirement Trust for review and consideration.
-If the Australian Retirement Trust Trustee requires extra information or does not agree with the Insurer's decision, the claim will be sent back to the Insurer for reconsideration.
-Your Claims Representative will contact you to advise you of the next steps.
+All claims declined by the Insurer are referred to the Trustee of Australian Retirement Trust for review and consideration.
+If the Trustee does not agree with the insurer's decision to decline a claim they will request the insurer reconsider the decision and/or provide additional information to support their decision.